pautadigitalmx/payments-konvertti/README.md

      - Total gross/net sales
      - Total commission owed/earned
      - Optional time filters (today/7 days/30 days/custom)
-   - Implement a backend endpoint (e.g., `/api/reports?from=...&to=...`) that aggregates data from the commission table.
+   - Implement a backend endpoint in PHP (e.g., `/api/reports?from=...&to=...`) that aggregates data from the commission table using PDO queries.

 5. **Insurance Product Handling**
    - On install, create (or let the merchant select) an insurance product/variant (e.g., SKU `INS-001`, price configurable).
 Store its variant ID in your DB.